jacksleight/laravel-omni/README.md

 All Omni components can:

-- Opt in or out of Livewire features
+- Be standard or Livewire components
 - Be mounted to a route as a full-page component
 - Be rendered from a controller
 - Be rendered in a template using `x-` syntax